kdd9198/SWEN-course-page-migration/610/content/docs/project/_index.md

 * Your instructor will review your code to determine how well you are adhering to the architecture and design principles that were covered in class.
 * Your instructor will look at your [planning activity](/docs/project/sprint-planning) directly in your Trello planning board.
 Your planning activity should show consistent updating of the story cards as stories progress through the sprint activities.
 * Your instructor will look at your version control use, and team communications directly in your Gitlab repository, and Slack workspace, respectively.
-* Your instructor will determine individual contributions to the project directly from the evidence provided in your team's Trello board, Gitlab repository, and Slack workspace.
+* Your instructor will determine [individual contributions](#individual-team-member-evaluation) to the project directly from the evidence provided in your team's Trello board, Gitlab repository, and Slack workspace.

-### Grading Rubric

 ## Construction Phase / Sprint 2